iSpring/android-pictures/README.md

 android-pictures
 ==========

-A bundle of SVG pictures that demonstrate how Andriod works.
+A bundle of pictures that demonstrate how Andriod works.

 Note
 --------